Media Monitoring: The Ultimate Guide

 Being prepared before a crisis

-Sure, you can sit back and hope for the best… but you need to prepare for the worst.
+Sure, you can sit back and hope for the best…but you need to prepare for the worst.
 That’s how you want to approach crisis management.
-You want to start creating a plan for your organization’s crisis response strategy when everything is going well, not when everything is going wrong.
+You want to start creating a plan for your organization’s crisis response strategy when everything is going well, not when everything is blowing up.

 More than just creating a plan, many organizations schedule a regular review of their crisis response strategy and update it to account for any changes in public opinion or brand reputation.

-Remember earlier when we said that you should be monitoring your competition?
-You can learn a lot by paying attention when a competitor experiences a crisis.
+Media monitoring is not just about tracking one’s own coverage – you can learn a lot by paying attention when a competitor experiences a crisis.
 Take special note of how they handle the crisis, how they talk about the situation, and who covers the story.
-You can take those key learnings and build them into
+You can take those key learnings and build them into your own crisis plan.

 Listening during a crisis